 - Dice the onion, carrot or potato, and celery.
 Finely mince or crush the garlic.

-- Add the rest of the ingredients to the Instant Pot or slow cooker.
-Stir a few times.
+- Add all the ingredients except spinach to an Instant Pot or slow cooker.

 I can’t believe it’s February already!
 Last month, I was settling into my co-op job and trying to get used to real “Adulthood.”
 Now things have fallen into a kind of routine, although I’m still figuring a lot of things out.
 Even though I had a lot of fun cooking last term, most importantly I learned that making food takes a lot of time.
 To be honest, by the end of four months, I was almost a little burned out.
 So my New Year’s resolution for this year is to meal prep more and spend less time in the kitchen.